 What does confidentiality mean?

 We take your privacy seriously and understand the magnitude of your current situation, as well as its impact on your career and family.
 While we are required to report monitoring information for mandated admissions to the governing bodies of Indiana, nurses or pharmacists entering IPRP on a voluntary basis have complete confidentiality.
 So, don't hesitate to pick up the phone, and call us for more information.

 Know the warning signs

-Identifying a health care professional who is struggling with addiction can be difficult.
+Identifying a nurse or pharmacist who is struggling with addiction can be difficult.
 They often don't fit the stereotype of a typical user.
 They may be the professional who is coming in early, staying late, and seems like they are providing quality patient care.
 In most cases, if you suspect something is wrong, it probably is.

 Remember: If you are an employer or coworker and suspect a colleague is potentially impaired, it is your obligation to report your concerns.
 Call us today for more information and assistance in the reporting process.
 We are here to help you and your team.